PenelopeKing/power-outage-model/README.md

 ## Introduction

 Our project focuses on predicting the cause of a power outage.
-Sometimes power outages may occur due to unexpected reasons with the cause for it being unclear.
-Our project aims to build a classiifer using readily avaialble information you can get shortly after a power outage.
+Sometimes power outages may occur due to unexpected reasons and the cause for it would be unclear.
+Our project aims to build a classiifer using information that is available shortly after a power outage.
 This classification model may be useful to possibly figure out why a specific area is getting power outages when they are unaware of why they are happening and to mitigate that issue and prevent future outages from happening in the future.

 We decided to tackle this with a multiclass classification model, specifically a Decision Tree Classifier.
 We will be predicting `CAUSE.CATEGORY`, which corresponds to the reason why the power outage occured.
 We chose a Decision Tree Classifier specifically because it performs well with multiclass classification problems as well as high dimension data.
 Since this dataset is very robust with many features, we decidied to go with this model as our focus.

-For our evaluation metric we used F1-score because our respones variable (`CAUSE.CATEGORY`) is very imbalanced.
+For our evaluation metric we used F1-score because our response variable,  `CAUSE.CATEGORY`, which contains 7 classes, has a very high class imbalance, as shown below.

+<iframe src="html_files/y_bar.html" width=800 height=600 frameBorder=0></iframe>

 Due to this imbalance in our data we decided that F1-score was a better choice over other metric such as accuracy because of how it balances precision and recall.

-We trained out model only using these following columns:
+We trained out model using the following features:
 * `U.S._STATE`
 * `CLIMATE.CATEGORY`
 * `MONTH`